Careers360 Logo

 Control Systems

-• Mathematical modeling and representation of systems
+• Mathematical modelling and representation of systems

 • Feedback principle, transfer function